-View Newport City Council's Houses in Multiple Occupation (HMO) Licensing Scheme 2019 (pdf) which will come into force on 1 July 2019 and expire on 30 June 2024.
+Newport City Council's Houses in Multiple Occupation (HMO) Licensing Scheme 2019 (pdf) came into force 1 July 2019 and expires 30 June 2024.

 View the Additional Licensing scheme public notice (pdf)